sirinagoolbis/sirina.goolbis.github.io/projects/llm-candidate-summarizer/README.md

 # LLM Candidate Summarizer

-This project fine-tunes a large language model (LLM) to showcase engagement-focused summaries from student to student classroom conversations in a college lecture.
+This project fine-tunes a RoBERTa model to showcase engagement-focused summaries from student to student classroom conversations in a college lecture.
 It applies NLP to model expected educational behaviors, creating automated feedback, behavioral analysis, and AI-assisted lecture summarization.

 Problem Statement:
 Educators and ed-tech platforms post COVID pandemic are struggling to keep students engaged and attention spans/ class participation is dwindling.
 This project aims to measure student engagement across differe lecture modalities (in-person, asynchronous, etc.) futher providing a scalable measyre to identify engagement types (i.e. attentive, contributing, distracted) given raw dialogue transcripts using LLMs.